moeiniamir/Tank-royale/README.md

-please report any bug you encounter or any adjustment you see fit.
+please ~~report~~ fix any bug you encounter or any adjustment you see fit.